carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 ### DSL2

-Nextflow (version > 20.07.1) provides a syntax extension to the original DSL DSL2.
+Nextflow (version > 20.07.1) provides a syntax extension to the original DSL, DSL2.
 DSL2 allows the definition of workflow modules and further simplifies the writing of complex data analysis pipelines.

 To enable this feature you need to defined the following directive at the beginning of your workflow script: